Quotients of buildings by groups acting freely on chambers: -Weyl Graphs

 It follows that if $\cW$ is a pre-Weyl graph, then the edges of its fundamental groupoid are homotopy classes of \emph{geodesics},

 \begin{cor} Let $\cW$ be a pre-Weyl graph.
 Then the minimal galleries of $\cW$ are geodesics. \end{cor}

 \begin{proof} Let $\gb$ be a minimal gallery.
-If $\gb_S$ isn't reduced, then we can obtain a gallery from $\gb$ via a strict homotopy and a $1$-elementary contraction which is homotopic to $\gb$, and yet is shorter than $\gb$.
+If $\gb_S$ is not reduced, then we can obtain a gallery from $\gb$ via a strict homotopy and a $1$-elementary contraction which is homotopic to $\gb$, and yet is shorter than $\gb$.
 This contradicts the minimality of $\gb$. \end{proof}